nyorain/vil/docs/own/cow.md

 Hm, this does NOT solve our problem with huge bindless tables (e.g. holding 16k material images), we can't afford a single copy on the whole table EVER.
 Maybe use the approach from above for them.

+Also, all of this - even just detecting modification - has similar sync problems to the cow case.
+Out-of-order submissions using timeline semaphores makes this hard.
+So in either way, we need submission tracking.

+OTOH, when just using state "as is" we don't care about those details too much, could show the warning (or skip using it) in every frame where it was changed.

+So, should we implement sync tracking as outlined above?
+Just noticed: we need it anyways, full sync is (currently) broken without it.
+And since we want/need full sync anyways, let's implement sync tracking.
+Might also be useful in UI